 Easter seems to have come out of nowhere this year and has crept up on me like the daisy’s have sprung up overnight!
-Spring is within arms reach and is dropping hints that she is fast approaching and she may finally be here and we are so ready for her!
+Spring is within arms reach and is dropping hints that she is fast approaching and she may finally be here.
+We are so ready for her!
 We’ve been busy with basketball training, socializing and trying to have a more normal life.
 Having friends and family around for the holiday’s does my soul some good.
 Oftentimes; I’m not too keen on quick and easy meals but I do have quite a few up my sleeves.
-So I’ve began preparing to become the queen of quick and easy dinners as the school year winds down.
-Having 3 boys at home and keeping them occupied on a regular basis is no small feat.
+I’ve began preparing to become the queen of quick and easy dinners as the school year winds down.
 So quick and easy it is!

 Fish is one of the fastest things to cook and when Spring starts doing her thing I am more likely to be cooking more fish.
 I have to admit we all sort of fell out of love with salmon for a while, I don’t know why it happened because we never stopped loving it.
 I assume it was too much of a great thing.
 So I have made it my mission to get it back on the menu as often as I can and in many varieties and flavors as possible and this recipe for Citrus and Black Strap Molasses Glazed Salmon has made my family fall in love with salmon all over again.